JeroenMulkers/lammps_graphene/README.md

+* Disclaimer: this repository contains the files for a homework assignment for a computational physics class in 2016.
+The LAMMPS input files might no longer be up to date with the current release of LAMMPS. *

 Preparation
 -----------

 1. Install [lammps](http://lammps.sandia.gov/) (with the USER-REAXC package), consult the [manual](http://lammps.sandia.gov/doc/Manual.html) of lammps for instructions
 2. Install [vmd](http://www.ks.uiuc.edu/Research/vmd/) (visual molecular dynamics)
-3. Read sections 2.5, 3.1 - 3.3 in the [manual](http://lammps.sandia.gov/doc/Manual.html) of lammps
+3. Have a look at the [manual](http://lammps.sandia.gov/doc/Manual.html) of lammps
 4. Have a quick look at all the files in this repository
 5. For python users: have a look at the [log.py](http://pizza.sandia.gov/doc/log.html) tool from the pizza.py module.